The Best Songwriters from the Golden Age of Hollywood – Part One – The Great Composers.

 That’s Entertainment (1953): Arthur Schwartz and Howard Dietz (The Bandwagon)

-Several great songwriters or songwriting teams did minimal or no writing for the movies preferring, instead, to debut their work on the Broadway stage.
-As a result, there isn’t a single song from Burton Lane, Lerner & Loewe, or Rodgers and Hart on my list, and only one song from Rodgers and Hammerstein II (Hammerstein himself, however, gets numerous mentions from this collaboration with other composers).
-George Gershwin and Cole Porter were a bit more adventurous, and each has three and four of their best-known songs represented, respectively – one feels that if George Gershwin’s life had not been cut short at such an early age, there would be many more songs by George and his brother Ira on the list.
+Several great songwriters or songwriting teams did minimal or no writing for the movies, preferring to debut their work on the Broadway stage instead.
+As a result, there isn’t a single song from Burton Lane, Lerner & Loewe, Comden and Green, or Rodgers and Hart on my list, and only one song from Rodgers and Hammerstein II (Hammerstein himself, however, gets numerous mentions from this collaboration with other composers).
+Cole Porter was a bit more adventurous with four of his best-known songs represented.

 Warren pioneered writing songs directly for the movies at Warner Bros. in the early thirties (with his then-partner lyricist Al Dubin).

-With his lyricists, Johnny Burke and Sammy Cahn, Van Heusen played a huge part in creating the personas of Bing Crosby and Frank Sinatra, respectively.
+With his lyricists, Johnny Burke and Sammy Cahn, Van Heusen played a massive part in creating the personas of Bing Crosby and Frank Sinatra, respectively.

-Composers Frank Churchill and Jule Stein also have a strong presence here, like lyricists Ned Washington, Johnny Mercer, Paul Francis Webster, Mack Gordon, Yip Harburg, and Dorothy Fields.
+Composers George Gershwin, Jerome Kern, Frank Churchill, and Jule Stein have a strong showing, while the contribution of such gifted lyricists as Ned Washington, Johnny Mercer, Paul Francis Webster, Mack Gordon, Yip Harburg, and Dorothy Fields is probably better appreciated in the companion article: https://thebrownees.net/the-best-songwriters-from-the-golden-age-of-hollywood-part-two-the-great-lyricists/

 THE CLASSIC MOVIE SONG ARRIVED COURTESY OF THE ASTAIRE – ROGERS MOVIES AT RKO.